fbpx

 origin of the horoscope

-Astrology is the method of predicting an individual’s personality and future through studying the correlation between the alignment of cosmic objects like the sun, moon, planets, and constellations; and their influence due to this positioning.
-Let’s get to know the origin of the horoscope and astrology and also its evolution and influence on civilizations around the world.
+Astrology, also known as Western astrology, is the method of predicting an individual’s personality and future through the study of celestial observations and the correlation between the alignment of cosmic objects like the stars and planets, and their influence on human affairs.
+Its origins can be traced back to the ancient world, particularly ancient Greece, where astrology began to gain prominence.
+Throughout history, astrology and horoscope or zodiac has evolved and influenced civilizations around the world.

 The first known observations of the sun, moon, and stars (known as astronomy) date back to the Babylonians in Mesopotamia in 3000 BC.
 They were responsible for recognizing and naming the constellations, plus were the first to notice five of the original seven visible planets (Mercury, Venus, Mars, Jupiter, and Saturn).
 The names for the days of the week came from adding these planets (Tuesday – Saturday) with the Sun and Moon (Sunday and Monday).
 The Babylonians observed the planets and considered them to deliver messages or omens from the gods.
 An example of this and something which people still cite today is, “If in Nisannu the normal sunrise (looks) sprinkled with blood: there will be battles in the country,” which in the Bible reads, “Red sky at night, shepherd’s delight.
 Red sky in the morning, shepherd’s warning.”